seanwhs/Plans/From-Coding-to-Conducting.md

 #folder
 ```

-These references ground the model inside the realities of the codebase.
+ground AI inside the realities of the codebase.

 Without context, AI behaves like a knowledgeable stranger.

-With context, it behaves like an engineer embedded within the team.
+With context, AI behaves like an engineer embedded within the team.

-The difference is dramatic:
+The result is:

+* Better consistency
+* Better architectural alignment
+* Better recommendations
 * Fewer hallucinations
-* Better architectural consistency
-* Stronger adherence to existing patterns
-* More relevant recommendations

 Context is no longer optional.